UCSD-ECEMAE-148/spring-2023-final-project-team-14/README.md

 ## Acknowledgements
 - Huge shoutout to our TAs Kishore Nukala and Moises Lopez!
-We also want to thank the professor, Dr. Jack Silberman!
+We also want to thank the professor, Dr. Jack Silberman